 You value safety and so do we.
 It is as high a priority as delivering affordable, reliable service to you and your family.
-You can learn about your co-op's safety practices at hwe.coop/safety and about policies and bylaws at hwe.coop/about-hwec/co-op-policies.
+You can learn about your co-op's safety practices and about policies and bylaws at www.hwe.coop.